Installation

 # VM(bool enable_os=true)

 • enable_os, whether to enable OS-related features or not.
-This setting controls the availability of priviledged modules such os io and os as well as builtin function open.
+This setting controls the availability of privileged modules such os io and os as well as builtin function open.
+It is designed for sandboxing.

 When you are done with the VM instance, use delete operator to dispose it.